SublimeText/UnitTesting/README.md

 default.

-You could run the command `UnitTesting: Test Current Project` to run the current project.
-The current project will be first reloaded by UnitTesting and then the tests will be executed.
+You could run the command `UnitTesting: Test Current Package` to run the current package.
+The current package will be first reloaded by UnitTesting and then the tests will be executed.

 ### Reloading package

 ~~Sublime Text package developers may find themselves have to close and re-open the software multiple times when developing a package.
-The command `UnitTesting: Reload Current Project` would reload the current project so developers do not have to restart Sublime Text.~~
+The command `UnitTesting: Reload Current Package` would reload the current package so developers do not have to restart Sublime Text.~~

 This functionality is deprecated, use [Automatic Package Reloader](https://github.com/randy3k/AutomaticPackageReloader)